Ecotrust/madrona/docs/tutorial_customize_appgen.rst

             form = 'testapp.forms.AOI'
             verbose_name = 'Areas of Interest'

-For other options, see the :ref:`Feature options docs<feature_options>`.
+Other Options are available, see the :ref:`Feature options docs<feature_options>`.

 Generating custom reports
 -------------------------
-The default template for the AOI feature just prints out some basic details.
+The default template for the AOI feature (what you see when you double-click a feature under My Shapes) just prints out some basic details.
 In order to customize it, open ``/usr/local/userapps/testappDemoProject/testappdemoproject/templates/aoi/show.html``.
 There you will see a django html template responsible for creating the attributes page.

 Each feature gets passed to the template as the variable ``instance``.
 Any attributes, properties and methods that exist on the feature model instance can be accessed through this template variable.
 For example, the polygon area is currently being reported through the following template variable::